The 10 Factors That Affects Kitchen Cabinet Prices

 Stained cabinets provide more durability and are easier to touch up if damaged.
 Due to scratches or scuffs being easier to blend in a wood-grain surface, over a solid color paint.
 What’s popular in 2022 is painted cabinets mixed with wood stains.
 When you see photos on Pinterest or Instagram, you’ll see a variety of new cabinet design ideas.

-blue cabinet
+blue cabinet, cabinet iq

 4. HDF doors vs wood doors

 For painted cabinets, it’s very common to use a high-density fiberboard door due to its very smooth surface.
 This makes it clear of any imperfections that natural wood has.
-Since a very smooth surface is usually preferred for painted cabinets, this material is the Cabinet IQ choice for painted cabinet door material.
+Since a very smooth surface is usually preferred for painted cabinets, this material is the choice for painted cabinet door material.

 When choosing HDF, you will save around 12% over a solid wood door.
 Wood doors are typically chosen for stained cabinets as the stain is transparent and allows the natural wood grains to show their true character.
+Solid wood doors offer natural beauty and durability, making them an excellent choice for those who appreciate the unique characteristics of wood.

 5. Door style